vgurianov/uml-sp/docs/tutorial.md

 # Introduction
-A simulation is a reproduction of behavior a study object, i.e. algorithm unless is simplistically.
+A simulation is a reproduction of behavior a study object, i.e. reproduction of algorithm unless is simplistically say.
 Usually, for simulation use a computer programs.
 The research include followes steps:
 1. define aims of modeling and requirements to software of simulation;